What is an enterprise browser?

 Imagine a financial analyst working with sensitive customer data in a web-based reporting tool.
 The enterprise browser can prevent this data from being copied and pasted into unauthorized web applications or being downloaded to an unsecured device.
 Policies could be configured to allow data interaction within approved applications while redacting sensitive information or blocking downloads to ensure data doesn't leave the secure environment.

-Visibility with Privacy
+Visibility with privacy

 Enterprise browsers balance the need for organizational oversight with individual privacy, offering detailed insights into user behavior and application usage while respecting user privacy.